AseloTM: Helping the World’s Children

 We are helping the global child helpline movement triple the numbers of children they help each year, without significantly growing their costs.
 By building Aselo, a modern, open source contact center platform in partnership with Child Helpline International, which represents 169 child helplines in 139 countries, we expect child helplines will be able to serve more than 100 million children each year.

 Social Problem Addressed

 Here's What We're Doing

 To address the challenges, Tech Matters has built a modern, open source contact center platform that unifies the communications work of global child helplines, based on Twilio Flex technology.
-Aselo will allow children and youth to reach out to helplines using their preferred communications channel rather than just traditional toll-free helpline numbers.
+Aselo allows children and youth to reach out to helplines using their preferred communications channel rather than just traditional toll-free helpline numbers.
 Children will have far more access points to reach the help they need including voice, webchat, SMS, WhatsApp, and Facebook Messenger.
 Counselors will benefit from an integrated system and tools designed to increase efficiencies and eliminate duplicate data entry.
-Ten national child helplines participated in co-development of the Aselo platform by beta-testing prototype software releases, with a goal of having a child-ready platform deployed in early 2021 in South Africa and Zambia.
+Ten national child helplines participated in co-development of the Aselo platform by beta-testing prototype software releases.
+Aselo is being deployed by child helplines globally, starting in South Africa and Zambia.
 Learn more at Aselo.org.

 Partners and Supporters

 Child Helpline International, the End Violence Fund, Twilio.org, Facebook, the One Family Foundation, the Jenesis Group and Schmidt Futures.